angyeongeun/C-Lang/README.md

 C language practice

--pointer
+- pointer

--memory allocation
+- memory allocation

--data structure
+- data structure

 * The name heap has nothing to do with heap data structure.
 It is called heap because it is a pile of memory space available to programmers to allocated and de-allocate.